 Strong Kingfishing continues on the reefs with nice fish and good catches a regularity.
 The fall season Wahoo and Sailfish have no problem moving up on top of and even inshore of those reefs and mixing in with the Kings.
 Stray Tuna in there too but most often prefer the water just slightly deeper.
 Different story line on the Bonito as the reefs are their backyard and they were often stacked up in there.
 Now as we get into the fall their numbers as expected have backed off, but we will see them throughout the year and mostly on the reefs or possibly just off if they encounter baitfish there.

 As always we have included some pictures of recent anglers we have had the pleasure of having aboard and offshore with us here aboard the Marlin my Darlin and their fish representative of many of the various species available as we head into October.

 Mentioned our weather briefly at the beginning of this report.
 Sunny with some clouds and only an occasional passing shower.
 The sea breeze we rely on to take the edge off has continued to be up slightly and welcome.
 We will again fall just short of 90 today.
 Sunscreen and a hat, see you on the edge, and good fishing to all.
-Rick, Matt, Tommy, JJ and Cameron
+JJ, Matt, Tommy, JJ and Cameron